C191068/Ali_Khatami_EtherJs12/README.md

 including a concept called mempool <br>

 Alchemy have ton of tools to provide window visibility into what's <br>
-going on so that we can actually debug <br>
+going on so that users can actually debug <br>
+if there is nay usage error <br>